Sweet corn is the one cereal crop that home gardeners are likely to grow; it requires considerable space but is still well worth planting.

-Plants are usually 5 to 8 ft. tall.
-Once standard sweet corn is picked, its sugar changes to starch very quickly; by rushing ears from garden directly to boiling water, you can capture full sweetness.
+Plants are usually 5–8 ft. tall.
+Once standard sweet corn is picked, its sugar changes to starch very quickly; by rushing ears from the garden directly to boiling water, you can capture the full sweetness.

 Sugar-enhanced and supersweet varieties of corn are actually sweeter than standard kinds, and they maintain their sweetness longer after harvest because of a gene that increases the quantity of sugar and slows its conversion to starch.
 A very few people consider these varieties overly sweet.

 As one of the principal warm-season vegetables, corn needs heat, but suitable early hybrid varieties will grow even in cool-summer areas.
 In northern climates and at high altitudes, grow short-season varieties; plant seeds you have pregerminated and grow with black plastic mulch and a cover.

 In Hawaii, try varieties developed especially for Island gardens, such as supersweet kinds ‘Waimanolo SS’ and ‘UH-10’.

 Corn grows in various soils but does best in deep, rich ones; good drainage is important.
 Sow seed 2 weeks after average last-frost date, then make three or four more plantings at 2-week intervals; or plant early, midseason, and late varieties.

 In Hawaii, you can plant corn year-round.
 Plant in blocks of four or more short rows rather than in a single long row; pollination is by wind, and unless a good supply of pollen falls on silks, ears will be poorly filled.

 Don’t plant popcorn near sweet corn; pollen of one kind can affect the characteristics of the other.
 For the same reason, some supersweet varieties must be grown at a distance from standard sweet kinds.